Skalyaeve/a-linux-launcher/README.md

 - `Terminal` - Whether to run in terminal

 Entries can be grouped by categories using file system tree from `path`.
-For exemple, having a valid entry file in `path/folder/app.desktop` creates a category `folder` and makes `app.desktop` an entry of it.
+For exemple, having a valid entry file in `path/folder/app.desktop` creates a category `folder` and makes `app.desktop` an entry of it

 ## Config